craigprotzel/Mashups/00_Student Work/README.md

 Grading Rubric - 100 Points
 ---------------------------
 (20 pts each)
-- **Technical Competency Quality** (20pts): Correct implementation of code and fulfillment of technical aspect of the assignment.
+- **Technical Competency** (20pts): Correct implementation of code and fulfillment of technical aspect of the assignment.
 Proper order of operations, data flow, and use of logic.
-No unnecessary variables, or code blocks.
+No unnecessary variables or code blocks.
 - **Technical Insight** (20 pts): No redundancy or unnecessary duplication of code.
 Clear and easy to follow structure.
-Robustness and appropriate handling of invalid inputs or data.
+Robustness and appropriate handling of invalid inputs or data responses.
 Intelligent debugging (or logging) messages.
-- **User Experience** (20pts): The quality of the experience for a person who visits the web page, specifically the usability, design, and intent
+- **User Experience** (20pts): The quality of the experience for a person who visits the web page, specifically the usability, design, and intent.
-- **Creativity** (20pts): Evidence of creative input, personal expression, meaningful direction, and overall thoughtfulness
+- **Creativity** (20pts): Evidence of creative input, personal expression, meaningful direction, and overall thoughtfulness.
 - **Documentation** (20pts): Clear description of the project, creative and technical decisions, influences and inspiration, key challenges and solutions, overall lessons learned, and relevant references and resources.
 Code well organized and meaningfully commented.
-VVariables, functions, classes, and objects have meaningful names.
+Variables, functions, classes, and objects have meaningful names.
 Unused variables, functions, or commented-out code explained.

 - A+:	98+
 - A:	93 - 97.9